 4. Learn and Associate Yourself with Technology

-If you haven’t already associate yourself with modern technology, i.e. use a smartphone at the very least, it is time to learn.
+If you haven’t already associate yourself with modern technology, i.e. use a smartphone at the very least.
 Much more than just a medium to chat and email, a smartphone can very much be a lifesaving avenue in certain circumstances.